ARL DSRC Introductory Site Guide

 If the architecture of the HPC system allows a node to be removed from production with minimal impact to the system, the system administrators can make the decision to remove the node with notification to the operators for information.

-In cases where $WORKDIR will be unavailable, or a complete system needs to be drained for maintenance, contractor and government director-level management are notified.
-In cases involving an entire system, the HPC Help Desk emails users of the downtime schedule and the schedule for returning the system to production.
+In cases where $WORKDIR will be unavailable, or a complete system needs to be drained for maintenance, contractors and government director-level management are notified.
+In cases involving an entire system, the ARL DSRC Help Desk emails users of the downtime schedule and the schedule for returning the system to production.

 2.10.
 Data import and export policy